10 Hidden Truths: Is Krav Maga Ineffective?

 Sure partner compliance is important at the very beginning stages of training.
 When you’re first learning a technique or you have no idea what you’re doing, you just need to get the fundamentals and the basics of the technique down.
 That’s when partner compliance is important because you’re just trying to learn.

 But eventually, later on, you just step it up quite a bit and I never really saw that in Krav Maga.
-Again I’m sure there are other studios out there that do it, but from my experience and I trained in this for quite a long time, I didn’t see a whole lot of it.
+Again I’m sure other studios out there do it, but from my experience and I trained in this for quite a long time, I didn’t see a whole lot of it.
 It was pretty disappointing.

 This type of training is also dangerous because you instill in the student a sense of false security.
 They honestly believe that the knees that they’re throwing are capable of making somebody rag-doll like that continuously and that isn’t realistically the case.
 So then if somebody ever comes over and decides to attack them on the street god forbid, they throw a few knees and the guy who’s drunk, deranged, or on drugs eats it and then continues to attack them.
-Next thing you know they’re standing there going “well why aren’t my knees working?”.
+Next thing you know they’re standing there going “Well why aren’t my knees working?”.

 It’s because they’re so used to that type of reaction in training, that when they go and they get attacked it’s not the same thing.
 Again, this is why I prefer combat sports.
 Because in combat sports there is consistent resistance and you are not going to get that choke out.
 You are not gonna get that submission.
 You are not gonna get that knockout without a hell of a fight on your hands and that is real fighting.